Last Updated on 2nd March 2023 by Sophie Nadeau

 Discover the Hidden Passages of Paris

-Constructed in 1823 and close to the Jardin des Tuileries, this covered passage features amenities like bookshops, eateries, and even wine cellars.
+Constructed in 1823 and close to the Jardin des Tuileries, the covered passage of Galerie Vivienne features amenities like bookshops, eateries, and even wine cellars.
 Nearby, an early year stroll through the Palais-Royal is always ever so magical and you’ll surely want to bring your camera along!

 Passage des Panoramas